Seljuk Empire: Arts

+Ceramics

 Among other ceramics, the manufacture of polychrome ceramic tiles, often used as decor in architecture, were popularized during the Seljuk dynasty.
-The Seljuks pioneered the use of the Minai technique, a painted and enameled polychrome overglaze for ceramics.
+The Seljuks pioneered the use of the Mina'i technique, a painted and enameled polychrome overglaze for ceramics.
 The glazes on the Seljuk ceramics produced often ranged from a brilliant turquoise to a very dark blue.
 The art of Seljuk mosaic tile decorating would continue to dominate the interior of many Anatolian mosques following the period of Seljuk rule.
 The Seljuks also created ceramic house models, while other ceramic forms in the Seljuk period included pottery figurines, some of them children's toys.